OfficeDev/office-scripts-docs/docs/develop/excel-async-model.md

 }
 ```

-## Converting async scripts to the current model
+## Convert async scripts to the current model

 The current API model doesn't use `load`, `sync`, or a `RequestContext`.
 This makes the scripts much easier to write and maintain.
-Your best resource for converting old scripts is [Stack Overflow](https://stackoverflow.com/questions/tagged/office-scripts).
+Your best resource for converting old scripts is [Microsoft Q&A](https://docs.microsoft.com/en-us/answers/topics/office-scripts-dev.html).
 There, you can ask the community for help with specific scenarios.
 The following guidance should help outline the general steps you'll need to take.

 1. Create a new script and copy the old async code into it.
 Be sure not to include the old `main` method signature, using the current `function main(workbook: ExcelScript.Workbook)` instead.